fluca1978/fluca1978.github.io/about.md

 <a name="social"></a>
-# Me by *Social Networks*
+# Me, myself and *Social Networks*

 No way!

 I do not use *famous* social networks, or better, I seldom use them.
 The fact is that I believe they are evil and so I don't like them.

 If you need to get in touch with me *drop me an email or a phone call*.